williambailey/vagrant-ca-certificates/README.md

 1. Fork the repository on GitHub
 2. Create a named feature branch (i.e. `add-new-feature`)
 3. Write your change
-4. Write tests for your change (if applicable)
-5. Run the tests, ensuring they all pass
-6. Submit a Pull Request
+4. Submit a Pull Request

 ## Authors